photo by Kim Sunée

 Note: This can be made, cooled, and stored in an airtight container in the refrigerator up to a couple of weeks.
-Also, you can double or triple this recipe.
+Also, this recipe is easy to double or triple.

 - 1 pound thick-cut bacon, cut into ½-inch pieces